caffreit/ParkRunPart1/README.md

 ![png](/img/output_52_1.png)

-I've added this final plot mostly because it looks cool.
+I've added the final plot below mostly because it looks cool.
 It tells the same story as the previous plots.
 Now, we can also see how the distribution of finish times change between age categories.

 And if anyone knows how to fix it, please let me know.